ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 I found other books to be severely lacking in a pragmatic approach to getting started.
 They highlighted some "easy to follow" frameworks and ideas to get started but if it were that easy, everyone would do it and be successful.
 The reality is, it's not that straight forward and the questions and tools you need to use to build something that matters and people want requires more indepth thought and sequencing of the approach.

-It also guides to you to help better understand your uniquesness and how you strengths, skills and unique point of view can help build something that no one else can build.
+It also guides to you to help better understand your uniquesness and how your strengths, skills and unique point of view can help build something that no one else can build.

+Building a business is hard, it's not for everyone.

+When you see how successful some people are and why they were able to achieve such high success it's usually down to a number of factors

+- It was something unique about their skillset that allowed them to be successful that they acquired over time.
+- Timing of the market was important
+- They understood who their customer was
+- They understood the behaviours of their customer, buying patterns and decisions
+- It took significant time

+## Why is building a business hard?

+To set context in the online space

+|
+|
+|
+|
+|
+|
+|
+|_____________________________________

+T0 - 0
+T1 - 100
+T2 - 2000
+T3 - 300000
+T4 - 400000000
+T5 - 5000000000000

+There are appriximately 300000000 busuneses that exist and on top of that x number of businesses get started every year.

+For you to start a new business in this day in age and be extremely successful it requires many things to get right

 ## What are your strengths and what makes you unique?

+1) Skills
+2) Knowledge and Upbringing
+3) Training & Education
+4) Unique view of the world
+5) Interests

 ## Startups
 - An experiment being done before product market fit